 The ministry of education and sports whose aim is to “plan, formulate, analyze, monitor, evaluate and review policies; provide technical support and guidance; and set national standards for the education sector”?
 Under, it has provided a place for those with special needs with counseling and guidance. this is in charge of education planning for special needs groups.
 This has helped those with special needs to attain quality education hence having a better future ahead of them.

-The Ministry of Health enforces and develops appropriate standards and guidelines.
 They range from health center one to health center seven.
 These help to deliver health care to people including those with special need needs.
 Health center four has a resident medical officer who has facilities that can handle minor surgery and specialist clinical staff such as psychiatric nurses.

 Health center 6 is equipped with specialists let’s say psychiatrists, general and orthopedic surgeons, occupational therapists to provide specialized services at the regional level.
 Although there are several limitations while offering the services that is to say limited funding, several specialists who don’t want to work in distant areas, and also a shortage of some specialists such as speech therapists and neurosurgeons make these regional referrals hospitals inadequate for serving disabled people.